PC Setup - Practical advice on security, organisation and backing systems up - Eliminate Spam

 - Cute PDF Professional - Installs as a printer driver and allows you to save anything you can print as a PDF file (even Printkey screen captures).
 Cute is fantastic for organising information.
 We have a directory D:\Myfiles\pdf\xxxx tree Any website you visit or page you see can be printed and saved in this way.
 This means you should never lose or forget anything at all.
 Plus, pages from different applications can be saved as a single document.
 For example a web order where you print out the order page, then add the help page and finally (when it arrives), append the email confirmation page.
 Some websites only show you certain pages once and you can never get back to them.
 Cute allows you to save them all.
 Files can be encrypted and password protected.
 Then, on top of all that, a neat typewriter function allows you to add text anywhere on the document before saving it.
 Just excellent.
 Works on all Windows OS up to Win10.

-- Open VPN (we use AirVPN).
+- Virtual Private Network (VPN).
 Secure internet connection with 128 / 256 bit encryption.
 Prevents ISP 'evesdropping' and IP address monitoring.
 Use with the TOR network to further increase security and access the rest of the internet.
 Make sure the VPN provider keeps no records though and does not slow down your traffic.
 VPNac are very good.

 - CorelDraw - Powerful graphics suite with good PDF creation tools.
 Big and complex suite but works well for us.
 Reliable and bug free too (patched X3 version).

 - FileZilla - free FTP client.
 Simple, effective and free!

 - Registry Mechanic (on XP) - Cleans up broken registry entries and is a solid performer.

 - PerfectDisk - V7 is what we use (on XP) and this keeps hard drives defragmented and optimally organised.